Try these tips to help find the right balance in your life.*

 Volunteer your time and energy to help someone else.
 You'll feel good about doing something tangible to help someone in need — and it's a great way to meet new people.
-See Fun Things to Do in Ann Arbor for Peanuts (PDF) for ideas.
+See Have Fun in Ann Arbor for Peanuts for ideas.

 5. Learn how to deal with stress:

 Like it or not, stress is a part of life.
 Practice good coping skills: Try One-Minute Stress Strategies, do Tai Chi, exercise, take a nature walk, play with your pet or try journal writing as a stress reducer.
 Also, remember to smile and see the humor in life.
 Research shows that laughter can boost your immune system, ease pain, relax your body and reduce stress.

 Try meditating or reaching out spiritually through prayer.
 Relaxation exercises and prayer can improve your state of mind and outlook on life.
 In fact, research shows that meditation may help you feel calm and enhance the effects of therapy.
 To get connected, see Religious and Spiritual Resources.

 Decide what you want to achieve academically, professionally and personally, and write down the steps you need to realize your goals.
 Aim high, but be realistic and don't over-schedule.
 You'll enjoy a tremendous sense of accomplishment and self-worth as you progress toward your goal.

 8. Break up the monotony: